Celebrate Preservation Month!

 To find out more about other Historic Preservation Month events and programs taking place throughout the state during May, visit our social media pages Florida Division of Historical Resources, Florida Main Street Program, Florida Folklife Program, and Florida Historic Golf Trail.

-Throughout May, we will be hosting contests on our Facebook and Instagram pages.
+Throughout May, we will be hosting contests on our Facebook.
 Entrees will have the opportunity to win prizes donated by the DHR and historical sites from all over the state.